 "Nest" is available for printing and customization for your next project.
 Contact us for sampling.

 Astek designer, Kerry Hyatt created this custom bookcase wallpaper for the W Hotel in Washington D.C. for their studio pre-function room.
 The design is inspired by Washington’s judiciary system with numerous volumes of famous legal cases interspersed with contemporary design and pop culture books.
 Printed on our silver mylar material, this design gets added flare due to the lustrous, metallic finish.
-Design available in our library .
+This pattern is available for print in our design library.

 Recently opened, The Line Hotel in the up and coming Koreatown district of Los Angeles features our digitally printed concrete murals side by side with the refurbished concrete walls of the original structure.
 Our faux concrete is showcased on the back wall of every guest room and was matched from the actual concrete on either side of the room.
 Looking at the photos here you would never know they were printed!